Deskew is a command line tool for deskewing scanned text documents.

 deskew [-o output] [-a angle] [-b color] [..] input input: Input image file Options: -o output: Output image file (default: out.png) -a angle: Maximal skew angle in degrees (default: 10) -b color: Background color in hex format RRGGBB|LL|AARRGGBB (default: black) Ext. options: -t a|treshold: Auto threshold or value in 0..255 (default: a) -r rect: Skew detection only in content rectangle (pixels): left,top,right,bottom (default: whole page) -f format: Force output pixel format (values: b1|g8|rgb24|rgba32) -l angle: Skip deskewing step if skew angle is smaller (default: 0.01) -s info: Info dump (any combination of): s - skew detection stats, p - program parameters, t - timings Supported file formats Input: BMP, JPG, PNG, JNG, GIF, DDS, TGA, PBM, PGM, PPM, PAM, PFM, PSD, TIF Output: BMP, JPG, PNG, JNG, GIF, DDS, TGA, PGM, PPM, PAM, PFM, PSD, TIF

-On Linux, you need to have libtiff 4.x installed (package is called libtiff5).
+For TIFF support in Linux and macOS you need to have libtiff 4.x installed (package is usually called libtiff5).

 - much faster rotation, especially when background color is set (>2x faster, 2x less memory)